 Winding down US-89 takes you past a lot of hot springs and geysers.
 The first area that I stopped at after seeing steam from the road was the Fountain Paint Pot Trail.
 It’s a series of hot springs, bubbling mud pots, and geysers.
 It was all interesting stuff.

 After walking around this trail and filming the various volcanic events, I was pretty certain that when this supercaldera blows, there will be no place to hide.
 The next big feature was called the Grand Prismatic Spring and Excelsior Geyser Crater.
 It’s hard to describe how beautiful this gigantic hot spring is.
 It’s literally a complex of lakes of scalding walter, bacteria pools, and steam erupting where the superheated water meets the snowmelt river.

 Rather than trying to walk you through it with words, I shot video along the path.
-Just click to watch, and set it to HD.
+Just click to watch.

 After these stops along the way, Old Faithful was was up next.
 I arrived just a few minutes after an eruption, so I grabbed lunch (a bison bratwurst!) and waited for the next predicted show.
 Since I was so early, I got there ahead of the crowds, but a lot of people showed up.

 While I was waiting faithfully for Ol’ Faithful, one of the most interesting and unexpected events of the trip happened.
 While I had been posting an occasional instagram photo to Facebook, a couple of longtime friends noticed that I was in Montana.
 Rick and Judith have been family friends since 1990, but I haven’t seen them in over fifteen years, except on Skype.
 They’re not just any friends…